chasenunez/bookbot/README.md

 ## ETANI SHORDUL

-ETANI SHORDUL is a simple Python tool that ingests a text file of a book and outputs key statistics about its composition — including total word count and a ranked frequency of letters.
+ETANI SHORDUL is a simple Python bookbot that ingests a text file of a book and outputs key statistics about its composition — including total word count and a ranked frequency of letters.
 It’s a quick way to explore how language patterns differ between literary works.

 ### What It Does

-BookBot performs the following:

 1. **Reads** a book text file (e.g., `frankenstein.txt`).
 2. **Counts** total words in the text.